asmarking/Software-Tools-Tutorials/lab-report-2-week-4.md

 ![image](error3.jpg)

-The symptom was a result of my program containing `[] ()` before the legit link `()[https://hiIamAlink]`.
+The symptom was a result of the test file containing `[] ()` before the legit link `()[https://hiIamAlink]`.
 The parentheses being not directly after the bracket caused my program to terminiate when it shouldnt have, so the bug is my program terminated anytime a parentheses was not directly after ']'.